 2.1.
 BIC (also known as SWIFT) for international payments

 BIC stands for Bank Identifier Code.
-It is a code assigned by SWIFT – the organisation – when the bank joins the SWIFT network.
+It is a code assigned by SWIFT – the organization – when the bank joins the SWIFT network.

 What is the difference between a BIC and SWIFT code?